Arwa-alzain/SaudiTales/README.md

 - Improving the AI model's accuracy with more training data.
 - Adding multilingual support.

-## Acknowledgements
+## Team Member and Supervised

-Supervised by Dr. Tahani Alwaneen, College of Computer, Qassim University.
+Arwa Alzain, Rawan Almutairi, and Fatimah Alkhuraiji, supervised by Dr. Tahani Alwaneen.